keptn/keptn.github.io/content/docs/0.8.x/reference/cli/_index.md

 The above commands create /usr/share/bash-completion/bash_completion, which is the main script of bash-completion.
 Depending on your package manager, you have to manually source this file in your ~/.bashrc file.

-To find out, reload your shell and run type _init_completion.
+To find out, reload your shell and run `type _init_completion`.
 If the command succeeds, you're already set, otherwise add the following to your ~/.bashrc file:

 ```bash
 source /usr/share/bash-completion/bash_completion
 ```

-Reload your shell and verify that bash-completion is correctly installed by typing type _init_completion.
+Reload your shell and verify that bash-completion is correctly installed by typing `type _init_completion`.

 ### Enable Keptn CLI autocompletion for linux (bash)